 - I’m able to drive right up to the cabin, at least during the summer months.

-- Off leash for dogs.
+- Off-leash for dogs.

 Cons

-- The offerings of TheLand don’t coincide with what is being advertised on the site nor is the site up to date with events and activities taking place on TheLand.
+- The offerings of TheLand don’t coincide with what is being advertised on the site, nor is the site up to date with events and activities taking place on TheLand.

 It’s always so much easier to talk about cons, unfortunately.

 While there is a customer service number that can be texted with any questions, when I asked before arriving if it would be possible to meet with the proprietor of if they are available for questions, I was met with they are busy with family, friends and doing everything to run the business on their own.
-I found this odd as I’ve never met a business owner who would tell a paying customer/guess that they have all these other outside commitments and were not available.
-It makes me wonder what or where I would go in case of an emergency especially given this is an off-grid location.
+I found this odd as I’ve never met a business owner who would tell a paying customer/guest that they have all these other outside commitments and were not available.
+It makes me wonder what or where I would go in case of an emergency, especially given that this is an off-grid location.

 Suggestions for The Land and Prospective Visitors